There are tons of ways to customize and tweak most current web browsers to make them behave more to our liking.

 3 – In the left-hand pane, click Reset settings.

 4 – In the right-hand pane, click Restore settings to their original defaults.

 6 – In the confirmation dialog box that pops up, click Reset settings.

 To reset Firefox:

-1 – Click the Application Menu icon in the top-right corner of the window (it looks like three vertical lines).
+1 – Click the Application Menu icon in the top-right corner of the window (it looks like three horizontal lines).

 2 – Click Help.

 4 – In the box at top-right, click the Refresh Firefox button in the box at the upper right-hand side of the screen.